nihalawasthi/ZynqOs/README.md

-# MicroOS — Browser Micro-Runtime
+# ZynqOS — Browser Micro-Runtime

 A browser-hosted "micro-OS" shell that runs two kinds of sandboxed WASM apps: